aaryadevchandra/sfm-from-scratch/README.md

 This implementation is designed as a learning-focused SfM baseline rather than a production-level reconstruction system.

 ---
+## Dataset

+This project uses images from the **DTU dataset** for sparse 3D reconstruction experiments.

+The DTU dataset provides multi-view image sequences with camera information, making it suitable for learning and experimenting with Structure-from-Motion pipelines.

+---
 ## Input Preview

 Original input images used for reconstruction: